edgedb/edgedb/docs/guides/tutorials/rest_apis_with_flask.rst

 Flask
 =====

-:alt-edb-title: Building REST APIs with EdgeDB and Flask
+:edb-alt-title: Building a REST API with EdgeDB and Flask

-EdgeDB Python client makes it easy to integrate EdgeDB into your preferred web development stack.
+The EdgeDB Python client makes it easy to integrate EdgeDB into your preferred web development stack.
 In this tutorial, we'll see how you can quickly start building RESTful APIs with `Flask <https://flask.palletsprojects.com>`_ and EdgeDB.